Tonelllo/assignment1RT1/README.md

 particular cases the problem has been ignored seeing that in the proposed simulation this kind of situation do not occur.

-The problem of not beeing able to see the anchor in the search phase has not been implemented for the lack of the possibility of testing it in this scenario.
+The problem of not being able to see the anchor in the search phase has not been implemented for the lack of the possibility of testing it in this scenario.
-This means that with this scenario this situation didn't occour so there was no possibility to test the effectiveness of a possible solution.
+This means that with this scenario this situation didn't occur, so there was no opportunity to test the effectiveness of a possible solution.

 ### object_avoidance branch
-To prove the point that the solution presented in the previous paragraph for solving the object avoidance problem would have it's own drawbacks it has been implemented in the object_avoidance branch.
+To prove the point that the solution presented in the previous paragraph for solving the object avoidance problem would have its own drawbacks it has been implemented in the object_avoidance branch.
 At a certain point during execution the robot will run into a wall while trying to avoid other tokens.
 Different solutions could be to turn the other direction or to move the anchor token to the center, but all of these solutions are built for this